The content of this page is intended for healthcare professionals only.

 How to apply for the grant

-1. Apply here to be an ESPUN member as a first step here
+1. Apply first to become an ESPUN member

-The deadline is 1st of May 2022 and the winner of the research grant will be announced at the upcoming congress.
+The deadline for this year's application is May 1, 2023.
+The winner of the research grant will be announced at the annual EAUN/ESPUN congress.